 Note: If you change the counting option or conversion window setting, the change only applies to the conversion goal going forward and doesn't impact the conversion goal data before the change.

 Sharing: You set if the goal applies to all accounts or a specific account.
 If you select all accounts, you won't be able to set the currency of the revenue value.
 The currency of the revenue value shown in reporting will be determined based on the account currency to which the conversion was attributed.

-When attributing conversions to clicks for all accounts, Microsoft Advertising looks at user`s ad clicks across all the accounts under the customer in order to find the ad click that is closest to the conversion.
+When attributing conversions to clicks for all accounts, Microsoft Advertising looks at user`s ad clicks across all the accounts under the manager account in order to find the ad click that is closest to the conversion.
 In most cases, this approach yields correct results because your ads lead the user to the same website.
 However, there are also instances where you set up multiple accounts with ads that lead users to different websites.
 In those cases, looking at ad clicks across accounts leads to incorrect attribution.
-As an example, if you had two accounts – A1 managing Website1 and A2 managing Website2, it is possible that conversions that happen on Website2 can be attributed to clicks coming from A1.
+As an example, if you had two accounts - A1 managing Website1 and A2 managing Website2, it is possible that conversions that happen on Website2 can be attributed to clicks coming from A1.
 Because of this, Microsoft Advertising allow you to optionally associate a goal to a specific account.
 When a goal is configured as account level, all conversions of its type will be attributed to clicks from that account only.
 Note that once selected, this property can't be changed.